-- Short-term and Supplemental Disability Benefit Plan benefits will be based on the reduced phased retirement salary, per current plan provisions.
-Per current plan provisions, premiums for the Supplemental Disability Plan will continue to be calculated on the full time rate.
+- Short-term and Supplemental Disability Benefit Plan monthly premiums and benefits will be based on the reduced phased retirement salary, per current plan provisions.

 - Workers Compensation disability benefits payments received pursuant to Workers' Compensation coverage will be based on the participant's reduced phased retirement salary.
-Departments will supplement these payments so that the aggregate benefit is equivalent to what would have been received if the payment was based on the pre-phased retirement salary.
+Departments will supplement these payments so that the aggregate benefit is based on the reduced phased retirement salary.
 These department payments are taxable.

-- Basic, Supplemental, and Dependent Life insurance premiums and coverage are based on the full-time salary rate on January 1 of each year, per current plan provisions.
-Changes in an employee's salary rate after any January 1 are reflected in the employee's life insurance amount the following January 1; however, coverage will not be reduced automatically if the employee's full-time salary rate is reduced.
-However, a participant who self-identifies can request a reduction in Supplemental Life insurance coverage and cost on a prospective basis.
+- Supplemental and Dependent Life insurance premiums and coverage are based on the full-time salary rate on January 1 of each year, per current plan provisions.
+Changes in an employee's salary rate after any January 1 are reflected in the employee's life insurance amount the following January 1.
 For Basic life insurance, coverage will be reduced in proportion to the percentage appointment, per plan provisions.

 - Dependent Care Flexible Spending Account (DepCare FSA) and/or Health Flexible Spending Account (Health FSA) will continue at the same level unless the phased retirement participant changes his or her election during a Period of Initial Eligibility (PIE), where eligible, or during an open enrollment period.